-CHILDREN The ESF French Ski School offers ski lessons to children from 3 years, and the "Les Pommes de Pin" creche and nursery welcomes children aged between 1 and 6 years, as well as offering an introduction to the slopes to children aged 3 years and over.
-In Arc 2000, the "Les Marmottons" creche and nursery offers childcare and introductory ski lessons to smaller children aged between 18 months and 6 years.
+CHILDREN The ESF French Ski School offers ski lessons to children from 3 years, and the "Mini-club d'Arc" creche and nursery welcomes children aged between 1 and 8 years, and offers an introduction to skiing to children aged 3 years and over.
+In Arc 2000, the "Les Lanchettes" creche and nursery offers childcare and introductory ski lessons to smaller children aged between 18 months and 6 years.

-Cross country skiing : length of cross country track 15 Km Cross-country skiers and off-piste daredevils visiting Les Arcs can explore 15km of cross-country trails, access to which is free of charge all season.
+Cross country skiing : length of cross country track 34 Km Cross-country skiers can explore 15km of cross-country trails, access to which is free of charge all season.

-PRACTICAL INFORMATION The four Les Arcs resorts are all easily accessible by coach or shuttle bus from Bourg Saint Maurice train station.
-Lagrange can arrange rail travel and accommodation packages for any skiers who would prefer a gentler pace on their journey to the Alps this winter, so why not contact our friendly reservations team for details and prices on 020 7371 6111.
+PRACTICAL INFORMATION The four Les Arcs resorts are all easily accessible by coach or shuttle bus from Bourg-Saint-Maurice train station.
 Arc 1800 is a well-equipped resort, and has all necessary amenities including local shops, a range of bars and restaurants, a doctors and pharmacies.

-All information provided here is intended for guidance purposes only and holds no contractual value.
-For further information, please contact the local tourist information services.
+Please note that all information provided on these pages is intended for guidance purposes only and is not contractual.
+For the most recent and up to date resort information, please contact the local tourist information services.

-Otherwise known as "The Roof of Europe", the Savoie in the French Alps is an area rich in natural treasures and historical points of interest.
-From tiny paths to steep trails, visitors of all ages and energy levels can use their stay to discover Alpine peaks, traditional mountain cuisine and Alpine villages, as well as benefit from a week in the region's frsh mountain air.
-The Savoie is an easily-accessible region of the French Alps, and is well served by train stations in Bourg-St-Maurice, Moutiers and Landry which offer links to the area's numerous and popular ski resorts.
+Otherwise known as "The Roof of Europe", the Savoy region in the French Alps boasts both a stunning natural landscape and charming historical points of interest.
+From tiny paths to steep trails plus a wide variety of winter sports throughout the ski season, visitors of all energy levels can discover and explore the region's Alpine peaks, as well as sampling traditional mountain cuisine and discover traditional Alpine villages.
+The Savoy is an easily accessible region of the French Alps, and is well served by train stations in Bourg-St-Maurice, Moutiers and Landry which offer links to the area's numerous and popular ski resorts.

 The linking of the Les Arcs and La Plagne ski domains means that the French Alps now benefits from a brand new, extensive skiing area, making it one of the largest ski domains in the world.The doamin offers access to 425km of runs suitable skiers of all levels.Paradiski is made up of 232 ski runs, 2 skiable glaciers (La Chaupe in La Plagne Bellecôte and Le Varet in Les Arcs) as well as some of the highest peaks in the Alps (Bellecôte - 3416m and Aiguille Rouge - 3226m).